mazhaimalar/JS-Practice/README.md

 # Simple-navbar

 A responsive navbar .
-It is built using css , html and javascript alone
+It is built using css , html and javascript